 AI Answering Service For Roofing Contractors

-iando.ai answers roofing calls 24/7, captures storm-damage details, handles repair and replacement questions, routes urgent leak calls, and gives homeowners a clear next step before they call the next contractor.
+iando.ai answers roofing calls 24/7, captures storm-damage details, handles repair and replacement questions, supports urgent leak calls, and gives homeowners a clear next step before they call the next contractor.

 Built for roofing companies where missed calls can mean lost inspections, emergency tarping work, insurance-driven estimates, and high-value replacement jobs.

-Edit call volume, buyer intent, 25% lift, and blended roofing job value.
+Edit call volume, qualified intent, 25% lift, and blended roofing job value.

 Planning model only.
 Replace with the contractor's call logs, inspection booking rate, repair average, replacement close rate, storm-season volume, and source-by-source conversion data.